orbitalsonic/General-Project/README.md

 # General-Project
 In General Project we cover up all topics which need for clean architecture and use small to large projects.

-## Following are the topics we discussed in project
+## Following are the topics we cover in project
 * Navigation
 * ViewModel
 * Coroutines